astenlund/fs2ff/README.md

 Yes!
 Go to "Settings" -> "Flight Simulation" and enable the "Use Flight Simulator Data" option.

+### OzRunways

+YES!
+Go to "Settings" -> "Simulator Mode" and enable "Simulator Mode" copy "My IP Address" and enter it into fs2ff in "Settings".

 ### Other apps (not verified by me)

 - FlyQ EFB (thanks, @erayymz)